patrickgold/jetpref/README.md

 }
 ```

-Next, we need to extend the default `Application` class to be able to initialize the model, configure `JetPref` and
+Next, we need to extend the default `Application` class to be able to initialize the model and
 define the custom application in the `manifest.xml` file.
 Should you already have a custom application class you can
 insert the config and initializer into your existing one.